A Friend to Die For

 A Friend to Die For (also known as Death of a Cheerleader in the UK and during subsequent Lifetime television airings) is a 1994 American psychological thriller television film directed by William A. Graham.
 Written by Dan Bronson, the film is inspired by the real-life murder of Kirsten Costas, who was killed by her classmate, Bernadette Protti, in 1984.
-The film was the highest-rated TV movie of 1994.

 Plot

-In the fictional town of Santa Mira, California, a man witnesses Stacy Lockwood, whom he gave a ride home, being stabbed by an unseen girl who quickly flees.
+In the fictional town of Santa Mira, California, Kevin Lane witnesses Stacy Lockwood, whom he gave a ride home, being stabbed by an unseen girl who quickly flees.
 Stacy is rushed to the hospital, where she later dies.

 In a flashback to ten months earlier, Angela Delvecchio, a sophomore at Santa Mira High School, is determined to live up to the school’s motto of being the best.
 She performs well academically, attends Mass regularly, and sets high goals for herself.
 As the new school year commences, she aspires to be a member of the Larks, the school’s sorority, as well as a yearbook editor and a cheerleader.
 Most of all, she aspires to become part of the clique of wealthy, popular students led by Stacy.
 Angela mainly idolizes Stacy because she's the most popular girl in the school and yearns to be her friend.
 Both Stacy and Angela are accepted into the Larks, and Angela makes every effort to fit in, including raising money so that she can attend the school’s ski trip along with Stacy and her clique.
-Despite her efforts, she tries to become friends with the rich, snobbish, conceited Stacy who rejects her.
+She tries to become friends with the rich, snobbish, conceited Stacy, who rejects her.
 She suffers further disappointment when Stacy and the other popular girls make the cheerleading squad except for her, and she is rejected for a position on the yearbook staff, leaving her humiliated and feeling like a failure.